fazibear/puddleofcode/content/story/2008-01-14-echo2-with-jruby.md

 include Java
 ```

-This make all Java stuff avaiable in ruby.
+This make all Java stuff available in ruby.
 Next we need to include Echo2 stuff.

 ```ruby